Memoirs of a Geisha (film): Release

+The film premiered in Tokyo on November 29, 2005.
+The film had a limited theatrical release on December 9, 2005, before expanding wide in December 23.

 Home media

 The film debuted on DVD, in both Widescreen and Fullscreen versions, on March 28, 2006.
 The release was a 2-Disc set, with a second disc dedicated to special features.
-The film was consequently released on the Blu-ray format on September 25, 2007.
-The Blu-ray received positive reviews, for the video and audio quality and for porting over every single extra from the 2-Disc DVD release.
+The film was subsequently released on the Blu-ray format on September 25, 2007.
+The Blu-ray version received positive reviews, for the video and audio quality and for porting over every single extra from the 2-Disc DVD release.

 Reception

 In the Western hemisphere, the film received mixed reviews.
-In China and Japan, reviews were more negative, with some controversy among audience and critics arising from the film's casting and its relationship to Japan's history.
+In China and Japan, reviews were more negative, with some controversy among audiences and critics arising from the film's casting and its relationship to Japan's history.

 Western box office and reviews

 Memoirs of a Geisha received mixed reviews from Western critics.
 Illinois' Daily Herald said that the "[s]trong acting, meticulously created sets, beautiful visuals, and a compelling story of a celebrity who can't have the one thing she really wants make Geisha memorable".
 The Washington Times called the film "a sumptuously faithful and evocative adaption" while adding that "[c]ontrasting dialects may remain a minor nuisance for some spectators, but the movie can presumably count on the pictorial curiosity of readers who enjoyed Mr. Golden's sense of immersion, both harrowing and [a]esthetic, in the culture of a geisha upbringing in the years that culminated in World War II".

 On Rotten Tomatoes the film has an approval rating of 35% based on 164 reviews with an average rating of 5.40/10; the consensus stated "Less nuanced than its source material, Memoirs of a Geisha may be a lavish production, but it still carries the simplistic air of a soap opera."
 On Metacritic, the film has a score of 54 out of 100, based on reviews from 38 critics, meaning "mixed or average review."
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.